Contraception Resources

 Quick Start refers to the practice of starting hormonal contraception outside the time that is traditionally recommended.

-Traditionally, hormonal contraception is started at the beginning of a woman’s next menstrual period.
+Traditionally, hormonal contraception is started at the beginning of a person's next menstrual period.
 This excludes the risk of pregnancy and the need to use an additional method of contraception for the first seven days.
 The Quick Start principle balances the need to start contraception immediately with the possibility that an early pregnancy may not be excluded.

-· Quick Start contraception consent form
+· Quick Start protocol

 Missed Oral Contraceptive Advice